 Permit Denial Review -- Construction-Installation, Repair, Alteration Permits

-(1) Upon request of the applicant, the department must review a permit denied by an agent.
-The application for review must be submitted to the department in writing within 60 days of the date the agent issues the permit denial notice and must include the permit denial review fee in OAR 340-071-0140(3).
+(1) Upon request of the applicant, DEQ must review a permit denied by an agent.
+The application for review must be submitted to DEQ in writing within 60 days of the date the agent issues the permit denial notice and must include the permit denial review fee in OAR 340-071-0140(3).

-(2) Permit denials for systems proposed to serve commercial facilities intended for use in a commercial activity, trade, occupation, or profession may be appealed through the contested case hearing procedure set forth in ORS Chapter 183 and OAR chapter 340, division 11.
+(2) Permit denials for systems proposed to serve commercial facilities intended for use in a commercial activity, trade, occupation, or profession may be appealed through the contested case hearing procedure set forth in ORS Chapter 183 and OAR chapter 340, division 011.